What is one problem you should keep in mind when researching information on the internet?

 How to identify fake news and disinformation

-Sometimes it can be impossible to decide if something is disinformation or not.
+One of the important facts about fake news is that sometimes it can be impossible to decide if something is disinformation or not.
 There are no fixed rules.
 It is hard to distinguish between a bot that launches a disinformation campaign and gullible users who unwittingly share it with good intentions in mind.

-If you follow the five steps below, you should be able to judge if the tweet or Facebook post you have just encountered is true or not.
+So, how to spot a fake news site?
+Well—if you follow the five steps below, you should be able to judge if the tweet or Facebook post you have just encountered is true or not.

 Step 1: Analyze the wording and look out for red flags